zenhack/iron-blogger2/README.md

 To initialize the database, make sure `wsgi.py` specifies the right url for the database, and run `ironblogger init-db`

+## Static assets

+Static assets are managed via Bower (http://bower.io) and can be installed with the command `bower install`.
+This helps keep our standard css/js/font libraries orderly.

+Bower itself can be installed with `npm install bower`

+## Starting the server

 Iron Blogger 2 is a [Flask][2] app.
 A stand-alone development server can be started with: